auth0/docs/articles/user-profile/user-profile-details.md

 :::

 ::: warning
-Please note that an authenticated user can modify data in their profile's `user_metadata`, but they can't modify anything in their `app_metadata`.
+Please note that an authenticated user can perform actions that modify data in their profile's **user_metadata**, but they can't do anything that modifies their **app_metadata**.
 :::

 ::: note